How Companies Are Using Industrial IoT

 In addition, the devices that these type of companies use need to be much more durable than the consumers version.
 Industrial companies often invest in machinery and technologies that they keep running for decades in heavy-use environments.
 “That means everything — updates, maintenance, patches — needs to be considered in significantly longer cycles than consumer IoT,” Maxie explained.

 The way things are headed, however, it's likely all IoT will converge eventually.
-“If IoT is a collection of smart devices in your home,” explained Darek Fanton, communications manager at Logic Supply, “IIoT is the technology that's creating entire smart factories and smart cities that are changing the way business is done.”
+“If IoT is a collection of smart devices in your home,” explained Darek Fanton, communications manager at OnLogic, “IIoT is the technology that's creating entire smart factories and smart cities that are changing the way business is done.”
 This could mean, for example, that in the near future consumers could have a smart refrigerator that communicates directly with grocery stores when you’re running low on supplies.

 How Manufacturers Are Using IIoT